09-Projecting-Data

 - As we saw in loading data section, the definition is contained in the

-table.
+spatial_ref_systable.
 In fact, two definitions are there.- The

-column, - and there is a second definition in “
+“well-known text” (WKT)definition is in thesrtextcolumn, - and there is a second definition in “

-” format in theproj4text
+proj.4” format in theproj4textcolumn.

 - The